 5. Our handmade tile is designed to be fired to "mid range" temperatures, like the glazes we feature in our website.
 Most machine made tile will melt or deform at those temperatures, so glaze must be formulated differently to fire to those lower temperatures.

 6. Many tile installers are not experienced with handmade tile.
-They may expect the perfection of machine made and discard far too many tile as unsuitable.
+They may expect the perfection of machine made and discard far too many hand made tiles as unsuitable.
 They may expect to use spacers for uniform grout lines.
 They may expect to have narrow grout lines.
 Allowances for slight warpage will also need to be accommodated.
 The installer needs to be knowledgeable and be able to accommodate the characteristics of this tile.
 More direct involvement with the installer may be needed, too, to be sure they do know this product and how to install it.

 Those who like the handmade, unique look of an artisan product will find handmade tile to be ideal for many installations, large and small.